Jonathan Samen Hot Buttons, Cool Conversations Discussion Series

 An Evening with David Brooks

-David Brooks is an op-ed columnist for the New York Times, a writer for the Atlantic and a regular on the PBS Newshour.
+David Brooks is an op-ed columnist for The New York Times and a writer for The Atlantic.
+He is a regular on the PBS NewsHour.
 He is also the #1 New York Times bestselling author of The Second Mountain and The Road to Character.
-David joins us to discuss his latest book, How to Know a Person: The Art of Seeing Others Deeply and Being Seen.
-He offers a practical, heartfelt guide to the art of truly knowing another person in order to foster deeper connections in every aspect of our lives.
-Getting to know and understand others is particularly relevant given the current state of our country and the world.
+David discusses his latest book, How to Know a Person: The Art of Seeing Others Deeply and Being Seen.
+He offers a practical guide to truly knowing others and fostering deeper connections.
+This topic is especially relevant given the current state of our country and the world.

 Support Hot Buttons, Cool Conversations